thiagodp/concordialang/README.md

 cd search
 ```

-👉 If you are using Windows, you may also to create a empty folder using  Windows Explorer, access it, and then type `cmd` in the address bar.
+> 💬 *Quick Tip*: If you are using Windows, you may also to create a empty folder using  Windows Explorer, access it, and then type `cmd` in the address bar.

 **Step 2: *Configure***